I’m on macOS. Do I need to enable the Genymotion plugin in Android Studio or just use the desktop app?

 ---

-- **Desktop app** is enough if you just need to spin up and test devices; it works independently of Android Studio.
+Which approach to choose?- Desktop app is enough if you just need to spin up and test devices; it works independently of Android Studio.

 - Android Studio plugin is handy when you want to launch, debug, or install your app directly from the IDE without switching windows.